Difference Between LED and Laser Light: Choosing the Best for Skin Rejuvenation

 Laser Wavelengths

-- 940nm (NIR Light): Targets the deep dermal layers, improving microcirculation and reducing skin imbalance.
+• 940nm (NIR Light): Targets deeper dermal layers and may help improve microcirculation and overall skin balance.

 Benefits of LED Light in Skincare